-At Bharatpur (now known as Keoladeo National Park) we'll also spend two nights.
-Once described as "one of the most magical places on earth," this outstanding bird paradise embraces eleven square miles of wetland, woodland, and thorny scrub-which on good 'wet years' is seemingly awash with birds.
-The hysterical wailing of Common Jackals, wild bugling of Sarus Cranes, and chaotic honking of Bar-headed and Greylag geese are among the marvels of a visit here.
-And apart from the wetland birds, we'll walk the wood-lined trails watching for the gorgeous Black-rumped Flameback, the secretive Siberian Rubythroat and perhaps visit a staked-out site for Dusky Eagle-Owl, or Large-tailed Nightjar.
+We'll then drive north to Bharatpur (now known as Keoladeo National Park) where we'll spend two nights.
+Once described as "one of the most magical places on earth," this outstanding bird paradise embraces eleven square miles of wetland, woodland and thorny scrub - which in wet years are seemingly awash with birds.
+The hysterical wailing of Common Jackals, wild bugling of Sarus Cranes, and chaotic honking of Bar-headed and Graylag geese are among the marvels of a first visit here.
+And apart from wetland birds, we'll walk the wood-lined trails watching for the gorgeous Blackrumped Flameback, the secretive Siberian Rubythroat, and perhaps visit a site for staked-out Dusky Eagle-Owl, or Large-tailed Nightjar.